ntampouratzis/ACSIM/README.md

 (OS).
 As a result, the user can verify his/her application in a cycle-accurate manner via whole system simulation, including memory hierarchy, caches, peripherals, etc, with full operating system interaction (e.g. scheduler, drivers etc.), thus making the simulation more realistic/accurate.

+More important, ACSIM Simulation Framework can be an extension of an open-source COSSIM framework in order to produce a complete Novel, Simulator for Heterogeneous Parallel and Distributed Systems utilizing Custom Hardware Accelerators.